-- 17.0 Failing a resolution at Step 1, the Grievance may proceed to Step 2 within five working days of receipt of the decision at Step 1.
+18.0 Failing a resolution at Step 1, the Grievance may proceed to Step 2 within five (5) working days of receipt of the decision at Step 1.
 A Grievance filed at Step 2 shall be submitted in writing to the Academic Vice-President & Provost.
-The submission shall contain, in addition to the information provided in Step 1 (if there was such a Step), any correspondence or other documents presented at Step 1 and the written disposition thereof.
-If new information is brought forward in the submission at Step 2, it will pertain only to the existing grievance and not to an event that may be the subject of a separate grievance or be altogether unrelated. - 17.1 Grievances initiated at Step 2 under Clause 13.0 above must be filed within thirty days of the event giving rise to the Grievance, or within fifteen working days of the date upon which the grievor knew or ought reasonably to have known of the event, whichever is later. - 17.2 The Academic Vice-President & Provost or designate, who may be accompanied by another representative of the University, shall meet with the grievor(s) and up to two Association representatives within ten days from the receipt of the Grievance.
+The submission shall contain, in addition to the information provided in Step 1 (if there was such a Step), any correspondence or other documents presented at Step 1 and the written disposition

-a) The same decision-maker shall not hear both Step 1 and Step 2 of the same Grievance. - 17.3 The Parties agree to provide copies of all documents relevant to the subject matter of the Grievance at least two days prior to the Step 2 meeting. - 17.4 If the Grievance is resolved at this Step, such settlement shall be reduced to writing and countersigned by the grievor, the Association representative and the Academic Vice-President & Provost within ten working days after the date of the Step 2 meeting. - 17.5 If no settlement is reached at Step 2, the Academic Vice-President & Provost or designate shall within five days after the date of the last meeting under Clause 17.2 forward their written decision, with reasons, to the Association. - 17.6 In the event that the grievance is initiated by the Employer, the grievance must be filed with the President of the Association and follow the same process as outlined in clauses 17.0 17.5 above.
+- thereof.
+If new information is brought forward in the submission at Step 2, it will pertain only to the existing grievance and not to an event that may be the subject of a separate grievance or be altogether unrelated. - 18.1 Grievances initiated at Step 2 under Clause 14.0 above must be filed within thirty (30) days of the event giving rise to the Grievance, or within fifteen (15) working days of the date upon which the grievor knew or ought reasonably to have known of the event, whichever is later. - 18.2 The Academic Vice-President & Provost or designate, who may be accompanied by another representative of the University, shall meet with the grievor(s) and up to two Association representatives within ten (10) days from the receipt of the Grievance. - 18.2.1 The same decision-maker shall not hear both Step 1 and Step 2 of the same Grievance. - 18.3 The Parties agree to provide copies of all documents relevant to the subject matter of the Grievance at least two (2) days prior to the Step 2 meeting. - 18.4 If the Grievance is resolved at this Step, such settlement shall be reduced to writing and countersigned by the grievor, the Association representative and the Academic Vice-President & Provost within ten (10) working days after the date of the Step 2 meeting. - 18.5 If no settlement is reached at Step 2, the Academic Vice-President & Provost or designate shall within five (5) days after the date of the last meeting under Clause 18.2 forward their written decision, with reasons, to the Association. - 18.6 In the event that the grievance is initiated by the Employer, the grievance must be filed with the President of the Association and follow the same process as outlined in clauses 18.0 18.5 above.